AlexMikhaylov/java-21/README.md

 ### Algorithms

-- `Fibonacci`: This class contains methods to calculate Fibonacci numbers using various techniques
+- `Fibonacci`: This class contains methods to calculate Fibonacci numbers using various techniques.
+-  To be continued

+## New Java 21 Features

+- `ForeignFunctionAndMemoryAPI`: Demonstrates the new Foreign Function & Memory API.
+- `KeyEncapsulationMechanismAPI`: Shows examples of the Key Encapsulation Mechanism API.
+- `PatternMatchingForSwitch`: Demonstrates pattern matching for `switch` statements.
+- `RecordPatterns`: Shows examples of record patterns.
+- `ScopedValues`: Contains examples of scoped values.
+- `SequencedCollections`: Demonstrates sequenced collections.
+- `StringTemplates`: Shows examples of string templates.
+- `StructuredConcurrency`: Demonstrates structured concurrency.
+- `UnnamedClassesAndInstanceMainMethods`: Contains examples of unnamed classes and instance main methods.
+- `UnnamedPatternsAndVariables`: Shows examples of unnamed patterns and variables.
+- `VectorAPI`: Demonstrates the Vector API.
+- `VirtualThreads`: Contains examples of virtual threads.